CQCL/hugr/specification/hugr.md

    For Static edges this order edge is not required since the source is guaranteed to causally precede the target.

+   The FuncDefn restriction means that FuncDefn really are static, and do not capture runtime values from their environment.

 2. For Dom edges, we must have that parent<sup>2</sup>(n<sub>1</sub>) == parent<sup>i</sup>(n<sub>2</sub>) is a CFG-node, for some i\>1,